Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. They’re Very Active

-Labs and Poodles are both active breeds, and their offspring is no exception.
+Labs and Poodles are both active breeds, and their offspring are no exception.
 Labradoodles need at least an hour of exercise per day, which counts walking around the block, swimming in the pool on a hot day, or just following you around the house like a curly-haired shadow.
 Neglecting to give your pup this physical stimulation can lead to anxiety and other negative health effects, so stay active to keep the doggy blues away!

 5. Labradoodles Are People Dogs